General Coding conventions for C#

 They demonstrate C# best practices.

-In short examples that do not include using directives, use namespace qualifications.
+In short examples that do not include , use namespace qualifications.
 If you know that a namespace is imported by default in a project, you do not have to fully qualify the names from that namespace.
 Qualified names can be broken after a dot (.) if they are too long for a single line.

 You do not have to change the names of objects that were created by using the Visual Studio designer tools to make them fit other guidelines.